temporalio/documentation/docs-src/java/landing-page/java-dev-guide-structure.md

 - [How to set a Cron Schedule in Java](/java/how-to-set-a-cron-schedule-in-java): Set the Cron Schedule with the `WorkflowStub` instance in the Client code using [`WorkflowOptions.Builder.setCronSchedule`
 - [Side Effects](/java/side-effects): A Side Effect is used to produce non-deterministic code, such as generating a UUID or a random number.
 - [How to create and manage Namespaces](/java/namespaces): You can create, update, deprecate or delete your Namespaces using either tctl or SDK APIs..
-- [How to use custom payload conversion](/java/custom-payload-conversion): Create your custom `PayloadConverter` and set it on a `DataConverter` in your Client options.

 ## Observability